A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Background

 \section{Background}

 In this section, we first introduce the different concepts used in the remainder of the paper (\S~\ref{executionLog}).
-We then briefly illustrate three traditional ML techniques (\S~\ref{traditional}) and three deep learning techniques (\S~\ref{deep}) that have been previously used to address the LAD problem and further considered in our study.
+We then briefly describe the common workflow of LAD using DL models(\S~\ref{ladWorkflow}).
+Finally, we describe three traditional ML techniques (\S~\ref{traditional}) and five deep learning techniques (\S~\ref{deep}) that have been previously used to address the LAD problem and are considered in our study.